aperturerobotics/go-protobuf-1.3.x/README.md

 The `protoc-gen-go/generator` package exposes a plugin interface, which is used by the gRPC code generation.
 This interface is not supported and is subject to incompatible changes without notice.

+## Why fork it from the upstream?

+The upstream moved to a google-backed repository with a breaking API change.
+The entire Aperture stack including Kubernetes is currently using the 1.3.x version, which works fine.
+If anything, the switch would be to code-generated marshal / unmarshal types.
+The approach used to shoe-horn the new repository into the old, disguised as a minor version bump (1.3.x -> 1.4.x) is also particularly concerning.

+This fork will maintain the 1.3.x line and pull patches from other 1.3.x maint upstreams, until either a move to 1.4.x is possible or a better alternative (like gogo protobuf or streaming encoding or flatbuffers) is used.